Styx4D/Galet/README.md

 pip install -r requirements-server.txt
 ```

+NOTES:
+- you may have to try different libraries versions and need to modify requirements-server.txt (use a simple text editor) to get this step working.
+For reference, we have included in this repository requirements-server-allversions.txt which we know to work for our computers under windows.
+- if you don't have a cuda-capable GPU, or if you have low GPU memory (under 8GB VRam), or if in the following steps you get Out Of Memory (OOM) errors, replace "tensorflow-gpu" by "tensorflow" in requirements-server.txt

 4 - From the root folder of the project, launch the server to verify that everything works as expected
 ```bash
 python Galet_Server.py